 and go to sleep.

-Although the struggle in Hambacher Forst is centred around the local issue, preventing the RWE from destroying the forest, and the establish of an autonomous space, many forest occupiers also keep a wider view of what was happening in the world.
+Although the struggle in Hambacher Forst is centred around a local issue, preventing the RWE from destroying the forest, and the establish of an autonomous space, many forest occupiers also keep a wider view of what was happening in the world.
 On the first Sunday of every month there is a Waldspaziergang (forest walk about), where people from the local area and civil society groups are invited to the forest to see what’s happening.
 This event is a chance for the forest dwellers to engage with the outside world and locate themselves in the wider constellation of global struggle.
 One Sunday was in solidarity with autonomous Kurdish region of Rojava, recently invaded by Turkey, with speakers talking about the current situation in the region.

 On Friday evenings, there is a discussion group under the heading ‘Let’s talk about revolution’.
 Here the space is open to talk about other struggles happening around the world, and how we in Hambi could potentially learn from, or support, them.
 We talked about the movement in Chile, its feminist aspects, and then the feminist movement around the world.
 We talked about the ingenuity of the protestors in Hong Kong, who fashioned catapults from what they found on the street.
 We talked about the government crackdown on the anarchist spaces that was underway in Greece.
 We discussed ZAD, an occupation of a piece of land in France that was going to be turned into an airport.
 This occupation turned into one of the largest autonomous spaces in Europe, and began causing headaches for the French Nation State, compelled to impose its sovereignty on every square inch of its territory.
 In the end, the airport was cancelled in the hope that the autonomous space that formed against it would disbanded, which, after a period of conflict and division, it did.
 The question was then put; ‘what would happen to the autonomous space of the Hambacher Forst if the objective of preventing the expansion on the mine is successful?’